manuelbarzi/neoland-bootcamp-202109/staff/gerard-sole/ez-builds/eb-doc/README.md

 ## App description

-In this app new league of legends player have the opportunity to see builds designed for each champion specifically.
+This is an app made to new league of legends players who want to know which objects they should buy with any champion.
+The user have acces to a build for each champion

 ### User flow